-Section Obligation Discussion (vii) a statement about whether the board is satisfied that the remuneration recommendation was made free from undue influence by the member or members of the key management personnel to whom the recommendation relates; and Not applicable (viii) if the board is satisfied that the remuneration recommendation was made free from undue influence by the member or members of the key management personnel to whom the recommendation relates - the board's reasons for being satisfied of this.
+Section Obligation Discussion 300A(1)(h) (cont'd) (iv) the amount and nature of the consideration payable for the remuneration recommendation; and Not Applicable (v) the amount and nature of the consideration payable for any other kind of advice referred to in subparagraph (iii); and (vi) information about the arrangements the company made to ensure that the making of the remuneration recommendation would be free from undue influence by the member or members of the key management personnel to whom the recommendation relates; and Not Applicable (vii) a statement about whether the board is satisfied that the remuneration recommendation was made free from undue influence by the member or members of the key management personnel to whom the recommendation relates; and (viii) if the board is satisfied that the remuneration recommendation was made free from undue influence by the member or members of the key management personnel to whom the recommendation relates - the board's reasons for being satisfied of this.
 300A(1AA) Without limiting paragraph (1)(b), the discussion under that paragraph of the company's performance must specifically deal with: The Directors' Report and accompanying financial and remuneration reports provide details of these issues. (a) the company's earnings; and (b) the consequences of the company's performance on shareholder wealth; in the financial year to which the report relates and in the previous 4 financial years.
-300A(1AB) In determining, for the purposes of subsection (1AA), the consequences of the company's performance on shareholder wealth in a financial year, have regard to: (a) dividends paid by the company to its shareholders during that year; and No dividends have been paid by the company to date. (b) changes in the price at which shares in the company are traded between the beginning and the end of that year; and (b) The company has been a listed entity since 13 January 2005 over which time the share price of the company has fluctuated between a high of \$1.10 and a low of \$0.095.
-As at 30 June 2014 the share price was \$0.10.
-As at 8 August 2013 the share price was \$0.10.
-There have been no bonus payments made nor are there any employee incentive schemes based on share price movements.